MathewRosillo/CS25/README.md

 An instance of BankAccount is created
 A deposit of $100 is then made followed by two purchases.
-At the end the final balance is displayed.
+At the end the final balance is calleed to be displayed.

 ---------------------------------------------------------------------